 - pain – the pain is continuous, and people often describe it as gnawing

 - backache, which gets worse despite resting

-- low levels of blood cells – blood cells are made in the bone marrow and can be crowded out by the cancer cells, causing lowered red blood cells (anaemia), increased risk of infection, bruising and bleeding
+- increased risk of infection, breathlessness and looking pale, bruising and bleeding due to low levels of blood cells.
+Blood cells are made in the bone marrow and can be crowded out by the cancer cells

 Remember that aches and pains are common and may be a muscle strain or an everyday ache.
 Tell your doctor if you have a new pain.
 They can check what is causing it and treat it as soon as possible.
 This helps to avoid further problems such as bone fractures or severe pain.